 In order to create a modern design, your website would need to be responsive.
 You can work this out by adapting the size of your screen in your browser, and ensuring that copy is still easy to read, and the site can be navigated.

 When creating a responsive design, take your background images into consideration.
 Imagery is often used to share a message on a website.
-It also has aesthetic appeal.
+It also has an aesthetic appeal.

 The difficulty with images is that they come in standard sizes.
 However, they can be adjusted for responsive websites using CSS.